bizz84/MVCarouselCollectionView/README.md

 Alternatively, you can install this as a git submodule by following these steps:

 * git submodule add https://github.com/bizz84/MVCarouselCollectionView.git
-* Drag the MVCarouselCollectionView.xcodeproj file into your XCode project
+* Drag the MVCarouselCollectionView.xcodeproj file into your XCode project (XCode will ask to create a workspace file if your project does not have one already)
 * Under the main app target, open the **General tab** and add MVCarouselCollectionView under the **Embedded Binaries** section
+* Build the MVCarouselCollectionView target

 Usage
 -------------------------------------------------------